AJFaraday/Thud/docs/challenge.md

 *Walk*: Trolls can move one space in any direction, unless a troll, dwarf or the edge of the board is in the way.
-Whenever a troll moves, it kills all dwarfs adjacent to it's destination space.
+Whenever a troll moves, it kills all dwarfs adjacent to its destination space.

 *Shove*: If two or more trolls are in a line (horizontal, vertical or diagonal) they can shove the troll at the end of the line that number of spaces away, but *only* if any of the target space's immediate
 neighbours contain a dwarf.
 When a troll is shoved, it kills all dwarfs on or adjacent to it's destination space.

-It is not permitted for a troll to land directly on a dwarf by either walk or shove moves.
+A troll may not land directly on a dwarf by either walk or shove moves.

-Each dwarf killed reduces the dwarfs score by 1 point.
+Each dwarf killed reduces the dwarf player's score by 1 point.

 ## Scores